 CROSS BORDER CONVERSION AND MERGER (part 3)

-Under the Transfer of Seat Ordinance it is for instance impossible to transfer to Aruba or St. Maarten.
+Within the Kingdom Under the Transfer of Seat Ordinance it is for instance impossible to transfer to Aruba or St. Maarten.
 Article 38 paragraph 4 of the Charter of the Kingdom of the Netherlands provides that the subject of transfer of seat of legal entities must be regulated in a Kingdom Act.
-Agreement between the governments of the countries is required for this provision.
-For as long as that subject has not been regulated in a Kingdom Act, a transfer of seat within the Kingdom is not possible; because cross-border conversion can be materially equated with it, it is assumed …
+Agreement between the… Continue reading CROSS BORDER CONVERSION AND MERGER (part 3)

 CROSS BORDER CONVERSION AND MERGER (part 2)